 One reason you might want to allocate some of your cash to a Bask Interest Savings Account is to offset these additional fees.
 If some of your savings are earning interest, you can put that towards the out-of-pocket costs on your next award ticket.

 Thankfully, American Airlines doesn't charge carrier-imposed surcharges (commonly referred to as “fuel surcharges”) on most awards.
 For domestic awards, you generally only pay the mandatory $5.60 security fee each way.
-That's true even on American Airlines Flagship Business class and Flagship First class premium transcontinental awards:
+That's true even on American Airlines Flagship Business Class and Flagship First Class premium transcontinental awards:

-Out-of-pocket costs can be frustrating—especially when they are higher than expected.
+Out-of-pocket costs can be frustrating — especially when they are higher than expected.
 Award tickets are almost free, but you still have to hand over some cold hard cash along with your miles.
 If you allocate some of your cash to a Bask Interest Savings Account, you can use the interest you earn to cover those out-of-pocket costs.

-At the current interest rate, this is borderline optimal unless you already have enough AAdvantage® miles for upcoming trips, but it can feel really nice to know that your hard-earned savings fully offset the cost of a trip by earning both miles and cash interest.
+It can feel really nice to know that your hard-earned savings fully offset the cost of a trip by earning both miles and cash interest.

 Use Interest to Cover Taxable Income from Earning Miles